Election-Tech-Initiative/electionguard-ui/README.md

 ## 🦸 How Can I use ElectionGuard?

 ElectionGuard supports a variety of use cases.
 The Primary use case is to generate verifiable end-to-end (E2E) encrypted elections.
-The Electionguard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).
+The ElectionGuard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).

 ## 💻 Requirements